The perfect first step into treasury and corporate finance that equips you with knowledge and tactical ‘hands-on’ skills.

 One online assessment (1.5 hours).

-Take your assessment from anywhere in the world, wherever you have a reliable internet connection.
+You can take your assessment from anywhere in the world, wherever you have a reliable internet connection.
 Find out more.

 Course fee £570